akincan147/pmahomme-dark/README.md

 ### Dark version of default phpMyAdmin pmahomme theme

-#### The theme has been completely changed to the dark theme. maybe very small details that are not interacted with may have been overlooked.
+#### The theme has been completely changed to the dark theme but maybe very small details that are not interacted with may have been overlooked.

 -----------------------------------------------------